cosmin-pascariu/FirstAid/README.md

 - command line interface app and SDL library
 - built with C
-- a menu with some
+- presents the basics notions of first aid

 ### App Preview:
 #### Menu